-Hi, I'm a programmer and game designer and this is a collection of some of my work.
+I'm a freelance VR and game developer and this is a collection of some of my work.

 To Be With Hamlet is the world’s first Virtual Reality (VR) production of Shakespeare and one of the first projects to stage a live performance in social VR.
 The production’s head-tracking technology empowers audience members to move with Hamlet through virtual battlements as he confronts his murdered father’s vengeful ghost.
 By utilizing cutting-edge Social Virtual Reality technology, the production also enables participants to see their fellow audience members in virtual space in real-time, creating a virtual immersive theatre experience like no other.

 Intergalactic Rescue Squad is a game of careful strategy and deadly space dogfighting.

 Two motherships have been critically damaged while fighting in an asteroid field and have called for help.
 Now you must race to repair your mothership while stopping your opponent from fixing their's.

 The game was developed by a team of MFA candidates at the NYU Game Center.
 More info can be found here.

 You're sick.
 All your organs are out of wack and the only solution is to eat your way healthy.
 Pick up your fork and start munching away, but keep an eye on your body, foods that might be good for some organs may hurt others.

 Utopia is a four-player game about personal experiences with oppression and injustice, and the navigating hope for the future.

 Four players gather in a circle around a projection on the floor.
 By touching stickers attached to each others bodies, they activate audio clips taken from interviews discussion personal experiences of sexism, racism, mental illness, poverty — or other factors that make life unbearable.
 These interviews also, in turn, discuss that same person's vision of utopia, a society free of these problems they have experienced.